MattOhare1999/dissertation/src/readme.md

 * Packages: listed in 'requirements.txt'
 * Tested on Ubuntu 18.04

+A umap package is provided as `umap/plot.py` is only available on the development branch and is required in this project.
+As this development branch may not always be working as expected, a working package is provided.

 ### Usage

 See [manual.md](manual.md) for full documentation on how to use this software.